Quantcast

 Body

-It’s easy to find out the day of the week for births, weddings, and other historical events.
-Follow our instructions to calculate the day for any date in history—as far back as the mid-1700s.
+What day did that happen?
+It’s easy to find the day of the week for births, weddings, deaths, and other historical events.
+Follow our simple instructions to calculate the day for any historical or future date—as far back as the mid-1700s.

 1. Take the last two digits of the year.